Opentrons/protocol_framework/protocol-designer/docs/PYTHON_STEP_GENERATION.md

 }
 ```

-When the reducer runs, it strings together all the non-empty JSON `commands` to get the final JSON output, and it'll string together all the non-empty `python` commands to get the final Python output.
+When the reducer runs, it joins together all the non-empty JSON `commands` to get the final JSON output, and it'll join together all the non-empty `python` commands to get the final Python output.

 We need one more tool to make this work: because the Python `mix()` command replaces both the aspirate and dispense, we need to _suppress_ Python generation from aspirate and dispense.
 We'll do that by adding a new flag to `curryCommandCreator`, so the final sequence becomes: